 While the Brewers’ exciting postseason push, the ups and downs of the young Packers season, and what’s sure to be an unforgettable Bucks campaign have quite possibly distracted you from this fact, hockey is officially back.
 A new season begins tonight, and will give puckheads something to cheer for between now and the middle of summer.
 Even though Milwaukee doesn’t have a team or any clear rooting interest (personally, we’re pulling for the Predators and can’t justify cheering for the Blackhawks, but do whatever you want!), the city is full of NHL fans.
 Thankfully, those fans have a few local places to watch hockey and cheer on their favorite team with like-minded folks.

 As we prepare for another NHL season, we’ve rounded up a handful of bars and restaurants that go out of their way to cater to hockey fans.
 We’ve surely missed a few places (please let us know in the comments!), but hopefully at least one of these 10 spots will be to your liking.
-From full-on NHL destinations and official Blackhawks bars to taverns that will throw on the Wild occasionally and an arcade that backs the Preds, here’s our last-minute guide to hockey bars in Milwaukee.
+From full-on NHL destinations and official Blackhawks bars to taverns that will throw on the Wild occasionally and a Bay View bar that backs the Edmonton Oilers, here’s our pretty pucking thorough guide to hockey bars in Milwaukee.

 Tucked away on a dead end block of Bartlett Avenue, Champion’s Pub has quietly thrived on the East Side for 60 years.
 Adding to the longstanding neighborhood bar’s welcoming feel are amenities like shuffleboard, games, and a spacious enclosed yard with games and ample patio seating.
 Best yet, Champion’s has long been known as a destination for hockey fans.
 Apparently, Champion’s primarily caters to Blackhawks fans, but you’re bound to catch other teams on the bar’s various screens from time to time.